 During the 3 year program residents are provided with a broad foundation in general neurology and, specifically, pediatric neurology, thereby preparing them for independent practice or entry into a subspecialty fellowship.
 Extensive clinical experience with diverse populations and bedside teaching are emphasized and are supplemented with a variety of didactic sessions.
 Particular attention is given to the humanistic, social and ethical aspects of neurology practice, as well as to the acquisition of academic knowledge and appreciation of the intellectual challenges of the specialty.

 The main goal of training in the first year is for each resident to achieve competence in the performance of the neurological evaluation and the development of management skills on both inpatients and outpatients.
 Specifically, the resident should show proficiency in collecting the relevant historical information, performing an accurate general and neurological examination, localizing the lesion to the appropriate areas of the nervous system, and beginning to develop differential diagnoses and management skills for the more common neurological entities.
-This is accomplished through six months of supervised experience on the adult neurology ward/consultation services at our University Hospital and Kings County Hospital Center.
-There are three months of OPD rotation (one month in 1st, 2nd and 3rd years); this provides an opportunity to concentrate on adult neurology outpatient care.
+This is accomplished through 6 months of supervised experience on the adult neurology ward and consultation services at our University Hospital, at Kings County Hospital Center as well as Maimonides Medical Center.
+12 weeks of inpatient pediatric neurology rotations allow the residents to acquire the skills needed to manage pediatric neurology patients.
+There are months of OPD rotation (one month in 1st, 2nd and 3rd years); this provides an opportunity to concentrate on adult neurology outpatient care.
 Residents are also assigned to a half day per week in a general pediatric neurology continuity clinic.
 They attend this continuity clinic all three years.
-Several months of electives allow the resident to obtain additional training in subspecialities, such as neuroradiology, neuropathology, epilepsy/EEG, neuromuscular/EMG, movement disorders.
-Ealy in the academic year, there is an introductory lecture series covering neurological emergencies, and another introductory lecture series on neuroradiology.
+Elective rotations across three years of training (maximum during 2nd and 3rd year) allow the residents to obtain additional training in subspecialties, such as neuroradiology, neuropathology, epilepsy/EEG, neuromuscular/EMG.

 All residents are required to take the in-service exam each year.
 To prepare for the Board Examination, sessions covering major topics on the in-service exam and Boards are conducted to motivate self-study.